 There may also be patent applications that have been filed but not published and if such applications issue as patents, they could be asserted against Alvotech.
 For example, in most cases, a patent filed today would not become known to industry participants for at least 18 months given patent rules applicable in most jurisdictions which typically do not publish patent applications until 18 months from the application's prior date.
 Moreover, Alvotech may face claims from non-practicing entities that have no relevant product revenue and against whom its own patent portfolio may have no deterrent effect.
 In addition, coverage of patents is subject to interpretation by the courts, and the interpretation is not always uniform.
-If Alvotech is sued for patent infringement, Alvotech would need to convince a judicial authority that its product candidates, products or methods either do not infringe the patent claims of the relevant patent claim is invalid or unenforceable can be difficult.
+If Alvotech is sued for patent infringement, Alvotech would need to convince a judicial authority that its product candidates, products or methods either do not infringe the patent claims of the relevant patent or that the patent claims are invalid and/or unenforceable, and Alvotech may not be able to do this.
+Proving to a judicial authority that a patent claim is invalid or unenforceable can be difficult.
 For example, in the United States, proving invalidity requires a showing of clear and convincing evidence to overcome the presumption of validity enjoyed by issued patents.
 Also in proceedings before courts in Europe, the burden of proving invalidity of the patent usually rests on the party alleging invalidity.
 Further, proving the invalidity or unenforceability of a patent claim in the jurisdictions in which Alvotech operates may also depend on changes in the relevant law.
 Attempts to resolve intellectual property disputes may require substantial efforts including, but not limited to, validity challenges in patent offices, court litigation and arbitration.
-Even if Alvotech is successful in these proceedings, which could have a material adverse effect on Alvotech.
-In addition, Alvotech may not have sufficient resources to bring these actions to a desired conclusion.
+Even if Alvotech is successful in these proceedings, Alvotech may incur substantial costs and the time and attention of its management and scientific personnel could be diverted in pursuing these proceedings, which could have a material a